-Apple Pie Hill is a small questa or hill in Burlington County, New Jersey.
-It is one of a series of small questas or hills that form a loose chain across the New Jersey Pine Barrens.
+Apple Pie Hill is a small cuesta or hill in Burlington County, New Jersey.
+It is one of a series of small cuestas or hills that form a loose chain across the New Jersey Pine Barrens.
 This one is unique in that is has a fire tower on it and it is accessible by car.
 Summit elevation is 205 feet, and the tower adds some 60 feet.

 To access this hill, take 532 west from Chatsworth, NJ, until you see the Bordentown Hunting Lodge on the south side of the road (about 5 miles west of Chatsworth).
 Take the sand road that leaves from near the rear of the lodge and head southeast.
 Don't accidentally take the road that goes southwest, or you will end up near Carranza Memorial.
 After 2 miles or so you will come to a junction with another road in a large sandy area.
 Go north-east and the road starts to climb to a junction with a graded dirt road.
 Take this dirt road to the right, and it takes you to the summit of Apple Pie Hill.